csgillespie/efficientR/main.md

 RStudio builds on this functionality and takes it to a new level.

 <div class="rmdtip">
 <p>The default settings for autocompletion in RStudio work well.
 They are intuitive and are likely to work well for many users, especially beginners.
-However, RStudio's autocompletion options can be modified, but navigating to <strong>Tools &gt; Global Options &gt; Code &gt; Completion</strong> in RStudio's top level menu.</p>
+However, RStudio's autocompletion options can be modified, by navigating to <strong>Tools &gt; Global Options &gt; Code &gt; Completion</strong> in RStudio's top level menu.</p>
 </div>

 Instead of only auto completing options when `Tab` is pressed, RStudio auto completes them at any point.